Breaking Down the Different Types of Credit Cards

 • Customizable rewards

-A few cards offer an eye-opening 5% cash back in rotating categories, up to a limit (such as 5% back on $1,500 spent quarterly, after which all other purchases earn 1% cash back), and you’ll usually have to manually activate the offer each quarter.
+A few cards offer an eye-opening 5% cash back in rotating categories, up to a limit (such as 5% back on the first $2,000 spent, after which all other purchases earn a lower rate of cash back), and you’ll usually have to manually activate the offer each quarter.

 But you can often lessen the work involved and earn more in total cashback rewards with a flat-rate cashback credit card, when all purchases earn the same amount.

-Frequent travelers lured by premium travel rewards cards will want to weigh the perks against an annual fee of $450 to $550.
+Frequent travelers lured by premium travel rewards cards will want to weigh the perks against an annual fee of several hundred dollars.

-New reward offerings have bubbled up, such as allowing cardholders to put cash back toward loan payments, and are brewing, like increasing card acceptance for rent payments and offering cryptocurrency-related rewards.
+New reward offerings have bubbled up, such as allowing cardholders to put cash back toward loan or rent payments.

-When choosing a rewards card, think about your spending habits and redemption preferences, be aware of your credit score (these cards usually require a good score), and pay off your balance each month — rewards cards typically have higher APRs than balance transfer cards.
+When choosing a rewards card, think about your spending habits and redemption preferences, be aware of your credit score (these cards usually require a good score), and pay off your balance each month — rewards cards typically have higher APRs (or annual percentage rates) than balance transfer cards.

 If you fall behind on payments or carry over balances, all the perks and rewards are unlikely to be worth it.